 I’ve placed Herculaneum at the end of the list not because it is not beautiful as the other places but because it’s farther than Pompei to the Amalfi Coast.

 How long does a visit to Herculaneum take?
 It takes about 2 hours.

 What is the best way to visit Herculaneum?
 The best way to visit Herculaneum is with a tour guide.
 I don’t know if we were particularly lucky but we’ve always had an excellent experience visiting Herculaneum with a guide.
 You can find the tour guide in front of the Herculaneum entrance.

 Amalfi Coast in Winter Weather

 Let’s see together a few examples of weather in winter by looking at the weather app.
-Of course, the weather can be different every year but these pictures are useful in order to have an idea.
+Of course, the weather can be different every year but these pictures are helpful to have an idea.
 Temperatures are in degrees Celsius.